NOAA-GSL/pygraf/README_diffs.md

 Plotting values from two different models (e.g. HRRR and RRFS) is not tested, and not supported at this time.
 Try at your own risk.

+Be careful with the differences of vector fields and categorical fields.
+Those will not likely be valid answers.
+The plotted value is the result of a simple difference between two numerical fields.

 # Getting Started

-Please see README.md for more detailed information on setting up the environment for pygraf and running create_graphics.py
+Please see `README.md` for more detailed information on setting up the environment for pygraf and running create_graphics.py